srct/bookshare/README.md

 For server deployment, not for most local work

+This project involves the uploading of files.
+While any images larger than five megapixels are automatically scaled down on upload, this does not prevent malicious individuals from uploading a massive file first.
+Nginx (or your favorite server) MUST be configured to halt upload streaming once a particular threshold is reached.

 ## To-do

 The list of to-do items is kept track of on the gitlab bookshare issues page. https://git.gmu.edu/srct/bookshare/issues Ask the project manager if you have any questions!